 Why visit the Cueva del Pindal?

-The cavity, elongated and about 400 meters long, was never inhabited.
-This denotes, more if possible, the exceptional function it fulfilled.
-A feature that could jargons as a cultural, skipping the semantics of that time that surely made no distinction of this kind.
-Paleolithic artists who lived in the current Ribadedeva chose the cave find it appropriate to their artistic purposes, and not so much for its potential as a house or home.
-In her they left a deep testimony of their time based on portraying nature and looking for more complex signs to explain the mystery of existence.
+The Paleolithic artists who lived in what is now Ribadedeva chose the cave because it was suitable for their artistic purposes, rather than for its potential as a house or home. they left a deep testimony of their time based on portraying nature and looking for more complex signs to explain the mystery of existence.
 They used ocher and black tones; with them they traced fundamentally animal contours.
 In the end, the paintings would be symbols to identify themselves as a group.
 The cave that saw them being born became a sanctuary for their immediate descendants and in a jewel for humanity in our eyes

 Since the beginning of the 20th century, the Cueva del Pindal is part of the Regional Artistic Heritage.
 Later it is declared a National Monument.
 In a research work carried out by rock art experts, 1954 manages to date 45 paintings, the most outstanding being 9 horses, 11 bison, 2 elephants, 3 cervids, 1 boar and 1 fish, a wide range of fauna of the time.
 The close symbolic relationship that united man and animal nature is obvious.
 Other types of relationships, superstitious or supernatural, correspond to the criteria of contemporary analysts.